-The PFA Committee meets each fortnight on a Wednesday at 9:30am in the Parent room in the MLC to discuss and plan for the coming events as well as formulate goals for the year.
+The PFA Committee meets each fortnight to discuss and plan for upcoming events, as well as formulate goals for the year.

 The PFA is a vital part of our school.
 Over the years, the PFA has funded projects such as landscaping around the school buildings, Literacy resources, installing a shade cloth over the sandpit, computers in classrooms, interactive whiteboards, a new senior playground and air-conditioning in recent years.

 We would like to take this opportunity to invite all new parents to join us for meetings.
 New faces and new ideas are always welcome.

 The Parish Education Board commits to operating under the following principles:

 St Paul Apostle North Advisory Committee and Parish Education Board

 St Paul Apostle North School is an integral part of the wider Parish Community.
 Within the overall Parish vision of faith education, we see our task as dealing specifically with primary school aged children attending our school.
 We are committed to developing policies and programs as well as providing resources which best reflect the needs of our individual school community and will assist the children to grow spiritually, emotionally, physically and intellectually to their fullest potential.
 Above all, we are committed to developing a strong sense of Parish identity through total support of Parish policies relating to the school and through involvement in Parish activities.